School fits hidden detectors to tackle 'crazy' vaping epidemic

 The devices were widely available and marketed in an appealing way, which gave young people mixed messages about what they should do.

-Steps that would make a difference would be to disallow window displays of vaping products, regulate social media advertising, restrict sales of vaping products to R18 specialist vaping stores and to make the product packaging less appealing.
+Steps that would make a difference would be to disallow window displays of vaping products, regulate social media advertising, restrict sales of vaping products to R18 specialist vaping stores and make the product packaging less appealing.

 The numbers